jcarouth/carouth.com/source/_posts/netlify-function-mailchimp.md

 With a functional function we can now replace the hardcoded handling of temporary email addresses with a legitimate HTTP request to this function.
 We will use the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to do this.
 (If you happen to already have axios or something else, you could use that just as well.)

-We will configure out data object with the endpoint location for our function.
+We will configure our data object with the endpoint location for the subscribe function.
 I have renamed it from `hello-how-are-you` to `subscribe` because, while it was cute, it isn't a good name for this function.
 The rest of the new code is basically boilerplate fetch.

 ```javascript
 let subscribeForm = function() {